Epsilon-nets, unitary designs and random quantum circuits: Approximate t-designs and epsilon-nets

 is a sufficient condition for validity \eqref{eq:intermediateINEQ}.
 This can be verified easily using Fact \ref{fact:Szarek}.

 \end{proof}

 We now prove the statement in the opposite direction to the one given in Theorem \ref{th:approx-design}.

 \begin{Theorem}[$\ep$-nets in the set of unitary channels can be used to define $(2\ep t)$-approximate unitary $t$-expanders] Consider a subset of unitary channels $\S\subset\U(d)$ which forms an $\ep$-net in $\U(d)$ with respect to the distance $\dproj$ defined in \eqref{eq:opDIST}.
+Let $t$ be arbitrary natural number.
 Then, there exists an ensemble $\E=\lbrace{\nu_i ,\h{V}_i\rbrace}$, with $\h{V}_i\in\S$, which forms: (a) $\ep t$-approximate $t$-design (see Eq. \eqref{eq:appDIAMOND}); (b) $2\ep t$-approximate $t$-expander. \end{Theorem}

 \begin{proof} We present an explicit (although possibly computationally inefficient) construction of an ensemble of gates from $\S$ which will form: (a) $2\ep t$-approximate $t$-design and (b) $2\ep t$-approximate $t$-expander.
 First, we note that, by definition of $\ep$-net, elements for $\S$ define a cover of $\U(d)$ via balls of radius \emph{at most} $\ep$: